tharindu152/bookstore-backend/README.md

 - JPA hibernate
 - Lombok
 - JWT tokens
-- MySQL.
+- MySQL
   <br>
   Layered Architecture was followed to structure the project.
-  Mentioned below is the ER Diagram used to map the relational data base.
+Displayed below is the ER Diagram used to map the relational data base.

 ### License